black and brown leather padded tub sofa

 Mountains at the same time not suitable as a location for settlement and agriculture

-In addition to the PROTECTION-STATUS (A), the Landscape-Planning (B) in the landscape also protects the mountain forest.
+In addition to the PROTECTION-STATUS (A), the mountain forest is also protected by Landscape-Planning (B) in the region.

 The closed forests of the mountains are ideal as locations of nature and landscape protection due to their height, location and distance from the settlements.
-Since hill and mountain forests are neither suitable for settlement nor for agriculture (unfavorable location, soil- and environmental conditions) but at the same time are the best locations for nature conservation and landscape protection, there is a good opportunity for the development of hill and mountain forests.
-The general guiding principle with the broadest approval here is unbroken, near-natural mountain forests without buildings or development of any kind.
+Since hill and mountain forests are neither suitable for settlement nor for agriculture but at the same time represent the best locations for nature conservation and landscape protection, these areas offer ideal conditions for hill and mountain forests.
+The general guiding principle with the broadest approval here is unbroken, near-natural mountain forests without any kind of construction or development.

 (A) + (B) => PROTECTION, PRESERVATION and EXPANSION of the Mountain Forests

-From (A = PROTECTION-STATUS) and (B = Landscape-Planning) it follows that constantly new Forces from the GENERAL PUBLIC are campaigning for the Protection, Preservation and Expansion of the Mountain Forests.
-This is done by Awarding or Designating the Mountain Forests as an area to be given special attention (e.g.: sacred mountain forests, nature parks, world cultural heritage, protected community-forests, general protection status of mountain forests), Protection Programs (e.g.: reforestation programs and nature conservation plans in the mountains) and establishment of Networks or Alliances for the protection and defense of mountain forests (eg: Municipalities, Organizations, Associations, Alliances).
+The interplay of (A = PROTECTION-STATUS) and (B = Landscape-Planning) results in a continuos emergence of new Forces from the GENERAL PUBLIC committed to the Protection, Preservation and Expansion of the Mountain Forests.
+This is achieved by Awarding or Designating the Mountain Forests as areas worthy of special protection such as protected forests, recreation forests, nature parks, world cultural sites, protected community forests or by granting general protection status to mountain forests.
+In addition, Protection Programs such as reforestation initiatives and nature conservation plans in the mountains are being launched.
+The establishment of Networks and Alliances for the protection and defense of mountain forests, with municipalities, organizations, associations, and alliances working together, also plays a crucial role.

 Examples of Awards or Designations of Mountain Forests: